 With these design choices becoming increasingly popular and affordable, it’s crucial that plumbing installers are equipped with the tools that will help them to deliver a quality installation and the customer’s desired look.

 Following design trends can often come at the expense of practical considerations such as ease of maintenance and simplicity of installation.
 Yet thanks to recent developments in today’s metal push-fit fitting technology, exposing pipework and fittings can now deliver both great aesthetic effect and essential practicality wherever they’re installed.

-In recognition of these changing trends and in response to customer demand, we’ve extended the innovative range of SharkBite metal push-fit fittings to include a Chrome Plated DZR brass range.
+In recognition of these changing trends and in response to customer demand, we’ve extended the innovative range of SharkBite metal push-fit fittings.
 The Chrome fittings are electroplated prior to the o-ring being inserted which ensures the fitting is free from any harmful residual chemicals and prevents potential component degradation.